heisen23/portfolio/projects/mprr.md

 The VVR-KN fuel, utilized in the MPRR, features an interesting hexagonal plate-type design with eight coaxial fuel elements, plus a five-tube variant for control rod placement.
 The fuel element is in a SAV-1 aluminum alloy cladding for durability and heat transfer.
 This LEU fuel minimizes proliferation risks while supporting high neutron fluxes for research applications like radioisotope production.

-These are the two desinged fuel assembly variants:
+These are the two designed fuel assembly variants:

 <div style="display: flex; justify-content: space-around; flex-wrap: wrap;">
   <div style="text-align: center; width: 70%;">